 40% of the deaths because of the Collapse of Residential buildings

 The NCRB categorizes the data on collapse of structures into 5 different categories.
-Between 2001 and 2015, more than 15000 people lost their lives because of the collapse of residential buildings which makes for about 40% of all the deaths.
+Between 2001 and 2015, more than 15000 people lost their lives because of the collapse of residential buildings which account for about 40% of all the deaths.
 A total of 3981 people lost their lives because of the collapse of commercial buildings or 10% of the total death toll.
-Collapse of dams & bridges together accounted for only 4% of all the deaths.
+Collapse of dams & bridges together accounted for about 4% of all the deaths.
 Rest of the 45% of the deaths were due to the collapse of other structures like flyovers etc.

 Most deaths in the bigger states

 As expected, most such deaths took place in the bigger states.
 Uttar Pradesh accounted for most number of deaths (5690) followed by Maharashtra (4237), Gujarat (3961), Tamil Nadu (3457) and Madhya Pradesh (3353) in the top five.
-More than 1000 people each lost their lives due to collapse of structures in eleven states.
+More than 1000 people lost their lives due to collapse of structures in each of the eleven states.
 Of the bigger states, Punjab, West Bengal, Odisha & Kerala had less than 1000 deaths in these 15 years.

 Between 2001 and 2015, Mumbai reported more than 100 deaths in both 2005 and 2013 because of structure collapses.
 The death toll was more than 50 in six of the fifteen years and was less than 50 in the rest of the 7 years.
 Since 2010, the death toll was more than 50 only in 2013.